miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 Also, if one would think I should've taken Saturday the 1st of February off, then you could consider this day to be effectively that.

 In other news, I found out there (apparently) will be a blackout tommorow from 7am to 5pm, although just means that I cannot use the internet as a resource.
-I can still work on the project as Visual Studio Code has an extension that can host the website from my computer, which is how I have been seeing real time changes to my TML/CSS/JS.
+I can still work on the project as Visual Studio Code has an [extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) that can host the website from my computer, which is how I have been seeing real time changes to my HTML/CSS/JS.

 ## 5th of February, 2025